qwertystop/scrub/NOTES.md

 # Architecture:
 ## Sub-applications:
 - Renderer
+ - Stores non-changing information (like sprites) for each object
+ - Gets changing information (any transforms) each frame
+ - Each Zone has a place on-screen to be rendered in, and a background to put there
+ - Zone areas cannot overlap
+  - Removes some graphical options, but graphics are not the point of this project
 - Zones
  - ZoneRegistry
   - use GenServer
   - Can map from any Zone to all connected Zones
+   - Connection sets are tagged, allowing e.g. directions to matter
   - Zones arranged in arbitrary graph
  - Zone
   - macro-module